klarna-incubator/gram/plugins/jira/README.md

 Currently includes:

-- [JiraActionItemExporter](./src/JiraActionItemExporter.ts) - Used to export action items from Gram into Jira. i.e. Create issues based on action items.
+- [JiraActionItemExporter](./src/JiraActionItemExporter.ts) - Used to export action items from Gram into Jira. i.e. Create and update issues based on action items.

 ## JiraActionItemExporter Example